OpenEvalProject/evals/manuscripts/elife-106930/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/106930/elife-106930-fig5-v1.jpg)

-**Figure 5.:** Lin et al., 2024.(a) Genetic distances between the 190 RNA-seq samples from Lin et al., 2024.
+**Figure 5.:** (a) Genetic distances between the 190 RNA-seq samples from Lin et al., 2024.
 The two genetic clusters diverging from the rest of their accession group are highlighted. (b) Within accession-label genetic distances, drawn to scale.
 Maximal distance given below the label, colored according to treatment and generation.
 The two treatments that have been assigned the wrong accessions are highlighted. (c) Pairwise genetic distances within lines (plants of the same lineage, i.e., single-seed descendants), within accessions, and between accessions using either the original accession labels from Lin et al., 2024 (left; 26) or the accessions assigned based on genetic similarity to the data available at 1001genomes.org (right).
 The red line demarcates the distance equal to the average of within-line distances plus three standard deviations.
 Boxplots were drawn with the function graphics::boxplot() in R. The box extends from the 25th to the 75th percentile.
 The wiskers extend to the most extreme data point which is no more than 1.5 times the interquartile range from the box.

 To confirm our finding of a potential mix-up leading to treatment–accession confounding, we used either the original or the newly assigned accession labels to split the pairwise distances between experimental plants into three classes: (i) within lineage (i.e., [grand]-parent-to-offspring), (ii) within accessions, and (iii) between accessions.
 The former two should both yield values close to zero as plants within lineages and within accessions should be genetically (nearly) identical to each other, whereas distances between accessions can be substantial (Figure 5c).
 These expectations were not met with the original accession labels; instead, we found large distances in all three classes.
 In contrast, the same evaluation with the re-assigned accession labels Ws-2 (for Abd-0 in high Cd treatment) and Fei-0 (for TRE-1 in drought treatment) confirmed the expectations of close to zero distances in classes (i) and (ii), and large distances in class (iii).
 Thus, it appears that Lin et al., 2024 inadvertently had mixed up accessions when assigning plants to the two mentioned treatments.